Dissolution of parliament: Denmark

 The government can call an election to the Folketing at any time, and is obliged to call one before the incumbent membership's four-year terms expire.
 However, the Folketing is never formally dissolved, and it retains its legislative power until new members have been elected.
 In practice the Folketing will cancel all its ongoing business when an election is called, to give the members time to campaign, but it can reconvene in case a national emergency requires urgent legislation before the election takes place.

+Ecuador

+Article 148 of the 2008 Constitution of Ecuador grants the president the power to dissolve the National Assembly, but only at the price of also triggering a fresh election for the president.
+The mechanism, known as muerte cruzada requires that a special election be held following dissolution, in which a new president and vice-president and a new National Assembly are elected.
+The candidates elected – to both the executive and legislative branches – then serve out the remainder of the current presidential and legislative terms.

+The first and only invocation of the dissolution was during the 2023 Ecuadorian political crisis when president Guillermo Lasso, undergoing impeachment proceedings in the National Assembly, dissolved the legislative body.
+Lasso was eligible to run for re-election, but chose not to.
+Daniel Noboa, his elected successor and the newly elected National Assembly in 2023 will serve out the rest of the term until 2025.

 Estonia

 Per Section 60 of the Constitution of Estonia, regular elections to the Riigikogu, Estonia's unicameral parliament, are held on the first Sunday of March in the fourth year following the preceding parliamentary election.
 However, the Riigikogu can be dissolved by the President of Estonia and fresh elections called prior to the expiration of its four-year term if one of the following four circumstances should occur: